Where to Go in Shenzhen 2026: Top 10 Best Places to Visit

 Shenzhen Bay Park

-As I strolled along the promenade of Shenzhen Bay Park, the rhythmic sound of waves crashing against the shore created a soothing soundtrack.
-The park's expansive lawns were dotted with families enjoying picnics, joggers pacing along the trails, and cyclists leisurely exploring the coastline.
+As I walking along the promenade of Shenzhen Bay Park, the rhythmic sound of waves crashing against the shore created a soothing soundtrack.

-I paused to watch a group of seagulls soaring overhead, their calls adding to the park's tranquil ambiance.
+I stopped to look at a group of seagulls soaring overhead, their calls adding to the park's tranquil ambiance.
 The skyline of Hong Kong loomed in the distance.

 📖 About Shenzhen Bay Park